-Donors who make a charitable bequest of at least $1,000 through their estate plans are enrolled in the Foundation’s Legacy Fellowship program.
+Donors who make a charitable bequest of at least $1,000 through their estate plans are enrolled in our Legacy Fellowship program.
 These commitments enable individuals to make gifts that may not have been possible during their lifetimes.

 When you join the Legacy Fellowship, you…